carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 # A shortcut: performing Numpy routines on the GPU.

-We saw above that we cannot execute routines from the "cupyx" library directly on Numpy arrays.
+We saw above that we cannot execute routines from the `cupyx` library directly on Numpy arrays.
 In fact we need to first transfer the data from host to device memory.
 Vice versa, if we try to execute a regular Scipy routine (i.e. designed to run the CPU) on a CuPy array, we will also encounter an error.
 Try the following: